Sudingphaa: Resistance

 Mingi Maha Bandula sent Burmese Commander Mingi Maha Tilowa Baju in pursuit of Chandrakanta Singha.
 Unable to resist the Burmese with his small force, Chandrakanta Singha fall back to Hadirachowki (Assam chowki), where he made preparation to resist the Burmese with his mixed levies consisting of Sikh, Hindustanis and Assamese soldiers.
 On 21 June 1822, Chandrakanta Singha made his final stand against Mingi Maha Tilowa Baju and his Burmese forces in the battle of Hadirachowki.
-In the battle Chandrakanta Singha was finally defeated and his army totally eliminated.
+In the battle Chandrakanta Singha was finally defeated and his army eliminated.
 Chandrakanta Singha narrowly escaped to British ruled Goalpara district.
 Meanwhile, after receiving the news of Chandrakanta's defeat and threatened by growing Burmese power, Purandar Singha and his forces also retreated from Assam.
 The victorious Burmese assumed themselves as the undisputed Masters of Brahmaputra valley.